poliastro/poliastro/docs/source/quickstart.md

 <Quantity 0.28220397 deg / h>
 ```

-For more available perturbation options, see the
+For more available perturbation options, see the {py:mod}`poliastro.twobody.perturbations` module.
-:py:mod:`poliastro.twobody.perturbations` module.

 ## Studying artificial perturbations: thrust